solana-foundation/developer-content/content/courses/offline-transactions/durable-nonces.md

 >    This ensures the contract interaction happens at the correct time without
 >    necessitating the presence of the transaction creator.
 > 4. **Cross-chain Interactions**: When you need to interact with another
->    blockchain, and it requires waiting for confirmations, you could sign the
+>    blockchain and it requires waiting for confirmations, you can sign the
->    transaction with a Durable Nonce and then execute it once the required
+>    transaction with a Durable Nonce and execute it once the required
 >    confirmations are received.
 > 5. **Decentralized Derivatives Platforms**: In a decentralized derivatives
 >    platform, complex transactions might need to be executed based on specific